Kseniia Sinitsyna: 2019–2020 season: Youth Olympics

 For the 2019–20 season, Sinitsyna was assigned to 2019 JGP USA in Lake Placid, New York.
 However, she withdrew due to visa issues.
 She was reassigned to 2019 JGP Russia in Chelyabinsk, Russia, where she won the silver medal with a score of 204.25 behind Kamila Valieva.
 At the 2019 JGP Italy, Sinitsyna placed first in both the short program and the free skate with new personal best scores and won her first Junior Grand Prix gold medal.
 These results qualified her to the 2019–20 Junior Grand Prix Final, where she placed fourth.

 At the 2020 Russian Championships, an error in the short program led to her placing fifteenth, but she climbed to fifth place overall with a fourth-place finish in the free skate.

 Sinitsyna won the silver medal at the 2020 Winter Youth Olympics behind You Young of South Korea and ahead of Russian teammate Anna Frolova.
 In the team event, she placed first individually to help her team (Arlet Levandi of Estonia, Alina Butaeva / Luka Berulava of Georgia, and Utana Yoshida / Shingo Nishiyama of Japan) win the gold medal.

 Sinitsyna placed seventh at the 2020 Russian Junior Championships after falling on the downgraded combination in the short program.
 Therefore, Sinitsyna did not qualify for the 2020 World Junior Championships but was named the first alternative.

 2020–2021 season

 Sinitsyna injured her leg over the summer before the start of the 2020–21 season and subsequently became ill, causing her to miss the domestic fall competitive season and the 2021 Russian Championships.
-She returned to the competition in early February of 2021, winning the domestic Prizes of Elena Tchaikovskaia competition.
+She returned to the competition in early February 2021, winning the domestic Prizes of Elena Tchaikovskaia competition.
 She attempted a quad toe loop for the first time at the event but popped it into a single despite landing it successfully during her warm-up.
 This marked the first time Sinitsyna attempted a quadruple jump in competition.